 The College is responsible for providing that, within certain limits, students are not denied the opportunity to participate in college programs on the basis of a disability.
 The college is not required to and will not:

 - make accommodations or provide support for services which fundamentally alter the academic requirements for the degree, course requirements, or basic pedagogy;

 - normally alter consistently applied academic policies which are based on academic standards;

-The College is not responsible for and will not provide personal care assistance, personal purchases, personal adaptive equipment, formal educational assessment or clinical disability evaluation, or services or educational supplies used by all students (pens, paper, personal computers, software, or computer supplies, etc.).
+The College is not responsible for and will not provide personal care assistance, personal purchases, personal adaptive equipment, formal educational assessment or clinical disability evaluation, or services or educational supplies used by all students (pens, paper, personal computers, software, computer supplies, etc.).
 These are the responsibility of the student.

 Students are expected to participate responsibly in using accommodations they have requested and which have been approved by the College and to seek out assistance from Disability Services and other programs on campus as needed.
 Students with disabilities are bound, like all students, to the Smith Honor Code.
-Students who may have a disability and need accommodations or support services should contact or be referred to the Office of Disability Services for consultation.
+Students who have a disability and need accommodations or support services should contact or be referred to the Office of Disability Services for consultation.

-September 1994 (revised July 2021)
+September 1994 (revised June 2023)